 If you are familiar with our previous Supplemental Instruction (SI) or Peer Assisted Study Session (PASS) program, you will notice that this program offers an ease of scheduling that SI did not.
 It also allowed us to expand to offering support for the university’s most challenging courses.

 Who are the Course Mentors?

 At each session, you will be guided through this material by your course mentor, a competent student who has previously taken the course.
 The course mentors are selected by the faculty teaching the course and the Director of Student Learning Services.

 When are sessions offered?

-Currently, PASS sessions are scheduled immediately following the course.
-However, on the first day of class, you will fill out a short survey to let the PASS leader know your class schedule.
-Each PASS leader will set up two or more review sessions a week at times that are best for the majority of you.
+Mentors offer sessions at times that are best for the majority of you.
 You can attend one or all of them (the choice is yours) and each one will be different because you’ll have new material to discuss.
-PASS review sessions are informal.
+Review sessions are informal.
 Bring your notes; bring your textbook; bring your questions.
 See the menu on the left for more information.

 What's in it for me?

 If you attend sessions regularly, chances are you’ll earn a better grade.
 You’ll have developed a better understanding of course content as well as more effective ways of studying.
 This will help you in other classes as well!